google/oss-policies-info/foundational-cxx-support-matrix.md

 [^gcc]: Once RHEL 7 reaches EOL we will support the oldest version of GCC that ships with one of the supported distros.

-[^clang]: We support the oldest version of CLang that ships with one of the supported distros.
+[^clang]: We support the oldest version of Clang that ships with one of the supported distros.
 Currently that is CLang 7.0 as Ubuntu 20.04 ships with this version.